21.01.2021 | Solar researcher Annelen Kahl on the solar project in the Glarus Alps

 With these advantages, a solar plant can deliver about half of its power production during the winter half-year.
 In other words, just when we need the most electricity.

-Axpo is building a large-scale, alpine solar plant on the Muttsee dam at 2,500 metres above sea level.
+The new solar plant on the wall of the Muttsee dam is at 2,500 metres above sea level.
 What opportunities do you see for this plant?

 It is precisely these advantages that can be used at 2,500 metres above sea level.
 Since the dam is oriented to the south, it is optimally suited for solar panels.
 However, as a researcher I see even more potential with this project: The plant is a way to collect experience and data that can be used for other plants in alpine regions in the future.
 I am thinking, for example, of testing different types of panels, comparing different panel inclination angles on the dam, or data on wind forces and snow loads.